amal572/SentimentHotleAnalysis-Streamlit/README.md

 ## Project Components

-**The project currently contains 2 applications :-**
+**The project currently contains 2 applications:-**
 1. **Text** - Applying sentiment analysis on text given by the user.
-2. **Hotel reviews** - We get review data based on Hotel Name Selected by user and process to obtain emotions of people regarding the Hotel.
+2. **Hotel reviews** - We get review data based on the Hotel Name Selected by the user and process to obtain the emotions of people regarding the Hotel.

 <br>